aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-conversion-and-export/adding-watermarks-to-documents/_index.md

 ---
 title: Adding Watermarks to Documents in Aspose.Words for Java
-linktitle: Adding Watermarks to Documents in Aspose.Words for Java
+linktitle: Adding Watermarks to Documents
 second_title: Aspose.Words Java Document Processing API
 description: Learn how to add watermarks to documents in Aspose.Words for Java.
 Customize text and image watermarks for professional-looking documents.
 type: docs